GeospatialCentroid/Agroforestry/README.md

 Generic method for detection of non forested trees within Nebraska

 ## Organization of repository
 Following the strucutre outline [here](https://gist.github.com/ericmjl/27e50331f24db3e8f957d1fe7bbbe510).
 It might get adjusted overtime, but I'm going to try to follow it closely until there is very good reason too.

 |- notebooks : storeage for .ipynb files

 |- flowcharts : storage for concept and workflow charts generated with draw.io

 |- agroforestry: functions defined as part of this project

     |- __init__.py  :defines repo as package

     |-  config.py : established consistent parameters/environment elements

     |- functions.py : there will be many with unique descriptive names

     |- test_{stuff}.py : not sure if this will be implimented or not

-|- data/
+|- data

    |- raw : data downloaded from an external source

    |- processed : intermediate and processed datasets

    |- products : finalized datasets that can be shared

    |- README.md : summary of the processing steps connecting raw to products

 |- scripts/ : ideally some of the workflow script live in here but I can't get the sourcing function to work well so until then they will live in the primary folder.

     |- archive/ : storage for workflow script that are no longed used

 |- script1.py : workflow scripts

 |- requirements.txt : specifics about the library requirements of for the project